melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 plus various shore modes).
 The PC mode includes the Commercial Passenger Fishing Vessel fleet (CPFV).

-Some known issues with the MRFSS estimates include 1) missing estimates of catch in weight for some strata that reported catch in numbers, 2) a change in the spatial definition of California subregions after 1989, and 3) a hiatus in sampling from 1990-1992 (all modes) and also 1993-1995 in the party/charter mode north of Point Conception.
+Some known issues with the MRFSS estimates include 1) missing or imprecise estimates of catch in weight for some strata that reported catch in numbers, 2) a change in the spatial definition of California subregions after 1989, and 3) a hiatus in sampling from 1990-1992 (all modes) and also 1993-1995 in the party/charter mode north of Point Conception.
 The STAT attempted to address each of these issues, as described below.
-CRFS estimates from 2004 were also included in the MRFSS analysis, as they were not available on the current RecFIN website but are included in the MRFSS catch estimate tables.
+CRFS estimates from 2004 were also included in the MRFSS analysis, as they were not available on the current RecFIN website but are included with the MRFSS catch estimate tables.

 The MRFSS estimated catch in numbers of fish and converted these to catch in weight using estimates of average fish weight [kg] from the same stratum.
 When